-New approaches to diversity, equity, and inclusion (DE&I) are challenging and changing the old school status quo in every way.
-On top of that, they are revealing incredible benefits for the organizations that implement them.
+New approaches to diversity, equity, and inclusion (DE&I) are challenging and changing the status quo in every way.
+On top of that, they reveal incredible benefits for the organizations that implement them.

 We’ll explore those concepts in more detail and look at what trustworthy research has revealed about organizations that take diversity, equity, and inclusion seriously.